Jump blues

-Jump blues is an up-tempo style of blues and jazz, usually played by small groups and featuring horn instruments.
+Jump blues is an uptempo style of blues, jazz, and boogie woogie usually played by small groups and featuring horn instruments.
 It was popular in the 1940s and was a precursor of rhythm and blues and rock and roll.
 Appreciation of jump blues was renewed in the 1990s as part of the swing revival.

 Origins

-Jump blues evolved from the music of big bands such as those of Lionel Hampton and Lucky Millinder in the early 1940s which produced musicians such as Louis Jordan, Jack McVea, Earl Bostic, and Arnett Cobb.
-Jordan was the most popular of the jump blues stars; other artists who played the genre include Roy Brown, Amos Milburn, and Joe Liggins, as well as sax soloists Jack McVea, Big Jay McNeely, and Bull Moose Jackson.
-Hits included singles such as Jordan's "Saturday Night Fish Fry", Roy Brown's "Good Rockin' Tonight" and Big Jay McNeely's "Deacon's Hop".
+Jump blues evolved from the music of big bands such as those of Lionel Hampton and Lucky Millinder in the early 1940s.
+The typical jump blues lineup consisted of between five and seven members, including sax, bass, drums and piano and/or guitar.
+The genre produced musicians including Louis Jordan, Earl Bostic, Arnett Cobb, Roy Brown, Amos Milburn, and Joe Liggins, as well as sax soloists Jack McVea, Big Jay McNeely, and Bull Moose Jackson.
+Jordan was the most popular of the jump blues stars.
+Hits included Jordan's "Saturday Night Fish Fry", Brown's "Good Rockin' Tonight" and McNeely's "Deacon's Hop".

 One important stylistic prototype in the development of R&B was jump blues, pioneered by Louis Jordan, with ...
 His Tympany Five ... three horns and a rhythm section, while stylistically his music melded elements of swing and blues, incorporating the shuffle rhythm, boogie-woogie bass lines, and short horn patterns or riffs.
 The songs featured the use of African American vernacular language, humor, and vocal call-and-response sections between Jordan and the band.
-Jordan’s music appealed to both African American and white audiences, and he had broad success with hit songs like "Is You Is or Is You Ain’t My Baby" (1944).
+Jordan's music appealed to both African American and white audiences, and he had broad success with hit songs like "Is You Is or Is You Ain’t My Baby" (1944).

 Blues and jazz were part of the same musical world, with many musicians straddling both genres.
 Jump bands such as the Tympany Five, which came into being at the same time as the boogie-woogie revival, achieved maximum effect with an eight-to-the-bar boogie-woogie style.